about us

 How does CCH ensure it is the owners’ primary residence?

 On an annual basis, homeowners must sign a declaration indicating they are using the property as their primary residence.
 In addition to this, should CCH receive a complaint that a property is not being used as one’s primary residence, the matter will be investigated and if not in compliance, CCH would enforce the requirement immediately.
+Should you suspect any residence is not occupied in compliance with CCH policies, please contact us here.

 Who owns CCH?